cdoremus/deno-blog/posts/DRAFT_A_Comprehensive_Guide_to_Deno_KV.2023-06-11.md

 kv.set(["hits", "account.tsx", "a12345"], 254);
 ```
 ### [KV versionstamp](https://deno.com/manual@v1.34.0/runtime/kv/key_space#versionstamp)
-Each time a new value is persisted to Deno KV, it is automatically given a 12-byte version value based on the time when the record was persisted.
-KV calls this version a `versionstamp`.
+Each time a new value is persisted to Deno KV, it is automatically given a 12-byte version value based on the time when the record was saved.
+KV calls this a `versionstamp`.
 When a value is updated, a new `versionstamp` is created.

 A new `versionstamp` will always be 'larger' than the previous one such that the second modification of a record will always be greater than the first in a boolean comparison (versionstamp2 > versionstamp1).
+This is important if you want to [track and display a record's version history](#tracking-a-records-history).

 The `versionstamp` assures that transactions are done atomically thus making sure that affiliated relational records in different indexes are consistent.
 Atomic operations in Deno KV can be checked to make sure that the data is consistent between the last fetch (`get()`) and when the new data will be persisted.
 This check is done with the record's `versionstamp` ([for details see below](#transactions-with-atomic)).